rpire/school-library/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# School Library
+# School Library Bug Finding

-> This is a project from the third week of the fourth module of the Microverse Program.

-In this project we learned how to work with classes following the 4 principles of Objec Oriented Programming.
-3 different classes were created with different methods, `Person`, `Student`, and `Teacher`.

-> Each of the classes was created in a different `rb` file.
+In the `Person` class, there seems to be a method that is not working as it is supposed to...

+The `validate_name` method is supposed to:
+- Make sure the first letter of the given person's name is a capital letter.
+- Make sure that the name has a maximum of 10 characters.
+If it is longer it should trim the word.
+- Validate and save the corrected name.

+Can you find out where the bug is?

+> You are allowed to change the code as you require to fix the bug.
+Happy coding!

 ## Getting Started